Spalding residents are being urged to give their homes some kerb appeal by entering a competition to find the best front garden.

 All entries must be on an entry form or email and be accompanied by a photograph.

-Judges will be visiting all the entries between June 30 and July 13.
-The winners will be announced on Thursday, July 17.
+Judges will be visiting all the entries between July 20 and July 27.

 The winners will be announced on Thursday, August 6.

 The winner will receive the Spalding in Bloom Best Front Garden trophy.
 Presentation of the trophy and prize vouchers will be at Birchgrove Garden Centre on Saturday, September 5.